 To obtain simpler summary statistics for the comparison between the economic models and black boxes, we normalize each economic model's error (in each domain) by the random forest error.
-Table 1 averages this ratio across domains and shows that on average, the crossvalidated errors of the economic models are slightly larger than the random forest error: The CPT error is on average 1.06 times the random forest error, and the EU error is on average 1.21 times the random forest error.31
+Table 1 averages this ratio across domains and shows that on average, the cross-validated errors of the economic models are slightly larger than the random forest error: The CPT error is on average 1.06 times the random forest error, and the EU error is on average 1.21 times the random forest error.24

-28Specifically, we set $\lambda = 1$ and $\gamma = 1/(\# \text{covariates}) = 1/3$ in the kernel regression algorithm.
+21Specifically, we set $\lambda = 1$ and $\gamma = 1/(\#\text{covariates}) = 1/3$ in the kernel regression algorithm.
 See Pedregosa et al. (2011) and Chapter 14 of Murphy (2012) for further reference.
-For the random forest model, we set the maximum depth to none, which means that nodes are expanded until all leaves are pure or until all leaves contain 1 samples.
+For the random forest model, we set the maximum depth to none, so the tree is extended until outcomes are homogeneous within each leaf.

-29We split the sample into ten subsets at random, choose nine of the ten subsets for training, and evaluate the estimated model's error on the final subset.
+22We split the sample into ten subsets at random, choose nine of the ten subsets for training, and evaluate the estimated model's error on the final subset.
 The tenfold cross-validated error is the average of the out-of-sample errors on the ten possible choices of test set.

-30Online Appendix R.3 shows that the CDFs for in-sample errors are likewise very close.
+23Online Appendix Q.3 shows that the CDFs for in-sample errors are likewise very close.

-31The numbers in Table 1 are very similar if we normalized by the kernel regression error instead.
+24The numbers in Table 1 are very similar if we normalized by the kernel regression error instead.

 Model Normalized Error

 EU 1.21

 CPT variants

 γ 1.12

-lpha,eta 1.22
+α, β 1.22

 δ, γ 1.08

 $lpha,eta,\gamma$ 1.07

 $\alpha, \beta, \delta, \gamma$ 1.06

-TABLE 1.
+Table 1.
 Average ratio of out-of-sample errors relative to random forest.

 These results suggest that the different prediction methods we consider are comparable for within-domain prediction, with the black boxes performing slightly better.
-But the results do not distinguish whether the economic models and black boxes achieve similar out-ofsample errors by selecting approximately the same prediction rules, or if the rules they select lead to substantially different predictions out-of-domain.
+But the results do not distinguish whether the economic models and black boxes achieve similar out-of-sample errors by selecting approximately the same prediction rules, or if the rules they select lead to substantially different predictions out-of-domain.
 We also cannot determine whether the slightly better within-domain performance of the black box algorithms is achieved by learning generalizable structure that the economic models miss, or if the gains of the black boxes are confined to the domains on which they were trained.
 We next separate these explanations by evaluating the transfer performance of the models.

 4.4.
-Transfer performance.
-We use the results in Section 3 to construct forecast intervals for transfer error, normalized transfer error, and transfer deterioration for each of the decision rules described above.
-In our meta-data there are n = 44 domains, and we choose r = 1 of these to use as the training domain.
+Transfer error.
+We use the results in Section 3 to construct forecast intervals for the three specifications of transfer error defined in (1), (2), and (3), which we will subsequently call raw transfer error, transfer deterioration, and transfer shortfall.

+In our meta-data there are n=44 domains, and we choose r=1 of these to use as the training domain.
 This choice of r corresponds to the question, "If I draw one domain at random, and then try to generalize to another domain, how well do I do?"

-Figure 3 displays two-sided forecast intervals for transfer error, normalized transfer error (where R includes all decision rules shown in the figure), and transfer deterioration.
-These forecast intervals use $\tau = 0.95$, so the upper bound of the forecast interval is the 95th percentile of the pooled transfer errors (across choices of the training and test domains), and the lower bound of the forecast interval is the 5th percentile of the pooled transfer errors.32 Applying Proposition 1, these are 81% forecast intervals.
-Choosing larger τ results in wider forecast intervals that have higher coverage levels, and we report some of these alternative forecast intervals in Online Appendix R.5, including a 91% forecast interval.
+Figure 3 displays two-sided forecast intervals for transfer performance, transfer deterioration, and transfer shortfall (where R includes all decision rules shown in the figure).
+These forecast intervals use $\tau = 0.95$, so the upper bound of the forecast interval is the 95th percentile of the pooled transfer errors (across choices of the training and test domains), and the lower bound of the forecast interval is the 5th percentile of the pooled transfer errors.
+Applying Proposition 1, these are 81% forecast intervals.
+Choosing larger τ results in wider forecast intervals that have higher coverage levels, and we report some of these alternative forecast intervals in Online Appendix Q.5, including a 91% forecast interval.